lmu-osc/Collaborative-RStudio-GitHub/index.md

 # Collaborative coding with GitHub and RStudio

 ## About this work
 This work was originally created by [Anna Krystalli](https://github.com/annakrystalli) from [RSE-Sheffield](https://github.com/RSE-Sheffield) under a [MIT licence](https://github.com/lmu-osc/Collaborative-RStudio-GitHub/blob/master/LICENSE) ([original repository](https://github.com/RSE-Sheffield/collaborative_github_exercise)).
-It was subsequently adapted by [Malika Ihle](https://ox.ukrn.org/people/#MalikaIhle) from [Reproducible Research Oxford](https://ox.ukrn.org/), with the contributions of [Adam Kenny](https://github.com/Kennyanthro).
+It was subsequently adapted by [Malika Ihle](https://ox.ukrn.org/people/#MalikaIhle) during her time at [Reproducible Research Oxford](https://ox.ukrn.org/), with the contributions of [Adam Kenny](https://github.com/Kennyanthro).
 It is now maintained by [Malika Ihle](https://www.osc.uni-muenchen.de/about_us/coordinator/index.html) at the [LMU Open Science Center](https://www.osc.uni-muenchen.de/index.html).
 The overview image is from [Dumitru Uzun](https://duzun.me/tips/git).
 The exercice is based on the [research](http://eprints.whiterose.ac.uk/99452/1/Bright%20et%20al.%202016_SelfArchive.pdf) of [Jen Bright](https://twitter.com/MorphobeakGeek) who also kindly provided the gifs used in the exercice.
 You are free to use, copy, modify, distribute this work for your own projects.

 This session follows-up from the [Introduction to RStudio, Git, and GitHub](https://lmu-osc.github.io/Introduction-RStudio-Git-GitHub/) and is accompanied by this 10 min introductory [videorecording](https://osf.io/dcqt9/).